 In classic IVF procedures, only 1 oocyte retrieval (egg collection) is performed using mild ovarian stimulation during the early follicular phase.
 The double stimulation protocol is where a 2nd oocyte retrieval is performed during luteal-phase stimulation.
 This allows the retrieval of more oocytes.
 Retrieval of more oocytes allows for better chances in obtaining quality blastocysts and therefore higher pregnancy success rates.
 The double stimulation protocol is especially beneficial for women who are poor ovarian responders, which could be due to factors such as low ovarian reserves or older age.

 Freeze-all Blastocysts Strategy

-At Mount Elizabeth Fertility Centre, we routinely apply an advanced laboratory technique known as freeze-all IVF.
-Vitrification is one of the most effective methods for the successful freezing of blastocysts, allowing for improved post-thaw embryo survival and substantially higher pregnancy rates.
-The freeze-all blastocysts strategy is especially beneficial for women who are diagnosed with low ovarian reserves or women who encounter poor ovarian response during IVF treatment.
+At Mount Elizabeth Fertility Centre, we routinely apply a current laboratory technique known as freeze-all IVF.
+Vitrification is one of the effective methods for the successful freezing of blastocysts, allowing for improved post-thaw embryo survival and thus better pregnancy rates.
+The freeze-all blastocysts strategy is especially beneficial for women who are diagnosed with low ovarian reserves or women who encounter poor ovarian response during the IVF treatment.

 Talk to your fertility specialist to understand more about IVF treatment and our protocols.